 New kids on the block to carry the nation at the regional esports tourney in Malawi

-Newcomers on the esports circuit, Jannie Potgieter, aged 17, and Nathan van Wyk, aged 16 will represent the country at the upcoming African Region 5 Youth Games’ Global Esports Federation Esports Demonstration tourney to be held in Lilongwe, Malawi from 2 to 5 December.
+Newcomers on the esports circuit, Jannie Potgieter, aged 17, and Nathan van Wyk, aged 16, will represent the country at the upcoming African Region 5 Youth Games Esports Demonstration tourney to be held in Lilongwe, Malawi from 2 to 5 December.

-The two emerged victorious in the Street Fighter V and eFootball 2023 qualifier games hosted by, the Namibian Electronic Sports Association held over the weekend.
+The two emerged victorious in the Street Fighter V and eFootball 2023 qualifier games hosted by the Namibian Electronic Sports Association (NESA) over the weekend.

 “NESA would like to extend them hearty congratulations on their success and the beginning of their indelible journey,’ a statement from NESA said.